talkable/talkable-docs/source/android_sdk/integration/post_purchase.rst

 .. note::

-   If Post Purchase campaign does not show up when testing make sure you have it Live with `android-post-purchase` tag or the tag you specified on the Campaigns listing.
+   If Post Purchase campaign does not show up when testing make sure you have it Live on the Campaigns listing with `android-post-purchase` tag or the tag you specified in `setCampaignTag`.

 .. container:: hidden